-What is a vCore in VPS Hosting?
+What is a vCore in VPS hosting?

 What does the term vCore mean?

-What performance does a vCore bring?
+What performance does a vCore provide?

-How many vCores should a VPS hosting have?
+How many vCores should a VPS have?

 Sources & further links on the topic: